What's Inside Your Diffusion Model? A Score-Based Riemannian Metric to Explore the Data Manifold: Discussion

-\textbf{Future Work.} One exciting direction would be applying our approach to semantic image editing tasks \cite{brack2023sega, zhang2023adding}.
+\textbf{Future Work.} One exciting direction would be applying our approach to semantic image editing tasks \citep{brack2023sega, zhang2023adding}.
 By computing geodesic paths between edited and original images, our method could enable more natural and realistic transitions when performing attribute manipulations, style transfers, or object insertions.

-Additionally, the computational efficiency of geodesic calculation could be improved through techniques like neural surrogate models \cite{chen2018neural} that directly predict geodesic paths.
+Additionally, the computational efficiency of geodesic calculation could be improved through techniques like neural surrogate models \citep{chen2018neural} that directly predict geodesic paths.
 Such models could enable real-time interactive editing tools that allow artists and designers to explore the learned manifold of a diffusion model while maintaining high sample quality throughout the editing process.
 Finally, our score-based metric provides a new lens for analyzing the geometry learned by diffusion models.

 Future work could explore using this geometric perspective to better understand model behavior, detect biases in learned distributions, or visualize how the data manifold evolves during training.
 By continuing to develop the connections between diffusion models and Riemannian geometry, we can gain deeper insights into how these powerful generative models represent complex data distributions.